mendix/docs/content/en/docs/appstore/modules/genai/concepts/prompt-engineering.md

 ### 2.2 Context & additional information

 After explaining the model what to do, you can include additional context.
-You kan think about:
+You can think about:
 * Information about the user in your application (e.g. language, role, department, specific database records),
 * Context information (e.g. a dump of all relevent data of the object the user is looking at),
 * Knowledge coming from RAG.